 Article 17 of the Montreal Convention states that 'the carrier is liable for damage sustained in case of death or bodily injury of a passenger upon condition that the accident which caused the death or injury took place on board the aircraft or in the course of the operations of embarking ot disembarking.'

-Thus three distinct requirements must be met in order to establish liability:
+Three separate requirements must be met in order to establish liability:

 1) the passenger must suffer a bodily injury